measurement-factory/anubis/README.md

   after creating a fresh staging commit for the PR.
 * `M-failed-staging-checks`: Essentially duplicates GitHub "red x" mark for the _staging commit_.
-The bot does not attempt to merge this PR again until either of two conditions:
+The bot does not attempt to merge this PR again until at least one of the following events happens:
   * A human decides that this problem is resolved and removes the label manually.
-  * This staging commit checks restart and succeed.
-In this case Anubis proceeds with the PR, removing the label.
+  * The failed checks for the staging commit are restarted or removed.
+  * The staging commit becomes stale.
+See `M-abandoned-staging-checks`.
 * `M-failed-staging-other`: A fatal PR-specific error that occurred while waiting for staging checks but was not classified as `M-failed-staging-checks`.
 It is probably necessary to consult CI logs to